Kinematic Lie Algebras From Twistor Spaces: Maximally-supersymmetric Yang--Mills theory

-Thus, it suffices to look at hCS on the supermanifolds $M_t$, or even (as anomalies are integrals of local objects) on small patch in $M_t$, where global issues (e.g.~nonzero-degree bundles) disappear.
-In the weak-coupling limit, anomaly contributions from bosons and fermions are clearly equal and opposite~\cite{Costello:2021bah}, since their linearized actions in the presence of an external gauge field coincide up to statistics: supersymmetry ensures anomaly cancellation in hCS and CRCS.
-We note, however, that without supersymmetry, this argument fails.
+Thus, it suffices to study holomorphic CS theory on $M_t$, or even (as anomalies are integrals of local objects) on small patch in $M_t$, where global issues (e.g.~nonzero-degree bundles) disappear.
+In the weak-coupling limit, anomaly contributions from bosons and fermions are equal and opposite~\cite{Costello:2021bah}, since their linearized actions in the presence of an external gauge field coincide up to statistics: supersymmetry ensures anomaly cancellation in holomorphic CS theory and Cauchy--Riemann CS theory.
+Without supersymmetry, this argument fails.

-Indeed, for nonsupersymmetric twistorial hCS (semi-classically equivalent to SDYM) there is an anomaly~\cite{Costello:2021bah} that, via the preceding argument, implies an anomaly for nonsupersymmetric twistorial CRCS (semi-classically equivalent to YM).
+Indeed, for nonsupersymmetric twistorial holomorphic CS theory (semi-classically equivalent to SDYM theory) there is an anomaly~\cite{Costello:2021bah} that, via the preceding argument, implies an anomaly for nonsupersymmetric twistorial Cauchy--Riemann CS theory (semi-classically equivalent to YM theory).
 Even if the KLA algebra \emph{does} imply tree-level CK-duality, it will be anomalous.
-This is consistent with, and elucidates, the conclusion that CK-duality can be realized as an anomalous symmetry of a semi-classically equivalent YM BV-action~\cite{Borsten:2021rmh}, as well as the proof (by exhaustion) that there are no CK-dual four-point two-loop numerators for nonsupersymmetric YM assuming that they could have been derived from some local Feynman rules~\cite{Bern:2015ooa}.
+This is consistent with, and elucidates, the conclusion that CK-duality can be realized as an anomalous symmetry of a semi-classically equivalent YM--BV action~\cite{Borsten:2021rmh}, as well as the proof (by exhaustion) that there are no CK-dual four-point two-loop numerators for bosonic YM theory assuming that they can be derived from local Feynman rules~\cite{Bern:2015ooa}.

 \